 Maarten Jacobs is the Director of Community Prosperity at the Allyn Family Foundation.
 He is co-developing a Community Prosperity Initiative to disrupt concentrated poverty in neighborhoods by empowering residents to fulfill their potential, contributing to the wellbeing of their families and revitalization of their neighborhoods.

 Before joining Allyn Family Foundation, he was executive director of the Near Westside Initiative, a nonprofit organization working to combine the power of art, technology, and innovation with neighborhood values and culture to revitalize Syracuse’s Near Westside, also known as the SALT District.
 In that role for seven years, Maarten worked to ensure that neighborhood residents were engaged in the revitalization.
 Early in the process in 2010, he was a featured presenter at a FOCUS Forum introducing the initiative.

-SAVE THE DATE: Tapping their creativity and drive to improve Central New York, Melanie and Maarten have asked that the Wisdom Keeper event for 2019 be a celebration that brings together all parts of the community in a community venue.
-So the next Wisdom Keeper event, Wednesday Oct.
-2, 2019, will be a celebration of our community unlike any other.
-Please put it on your calendar and plan to join FOCUS for Wisdom Keeper 2019 at Everson Museum of Art, 401 Harrison St., Syracuse, NY.
+Tapping their creativity and drive to improve Central New York, Melanie and Maarten asked that the 2019 Wisdom Keeper event be a celebration bringing together all parts of the community in a community venue.

 Wisdom Keeper 2018